SemVer Is Not About You

 lemons

-to new version to get access to this critical bug fix for the new MacOS version -
+to a new version to get access to this critical bug fix for the new MacOS version -

 But